At a glance: KINECT (a.k.a. Project Natal)

 In my first two months at Microsoft, I wrote a powerful skeletal tracker that largely convinced the company (on the software front, at least) to greenlight Project Natal.

-Over the course of the next 8 months I was the primary developer evolving this tracker, with support from a few other engineers.
+Over the course of the next 8 months I was the primary developer evolving this tracker, with support from a small team.
 During this time, we also integrated a new bodypart detection algorithm (Exemplar) from MSR, which further helped improve it.
 When we first showed Project Natal to the world, at E3 in June 2009, it was driven by this tracker.

 After that, the Production team took over writing the shipping tracker, and I went back to R&D for about six months.

-Then, in February 2010, I took a look at a major problem: the shipping tracker would not be able to support sitting down.
+Then, in February 2010, I took a look at a major problem: the shipping tracker would not be able to properly detect or track people when sitting down.
 Within a few weeks, I had written an alternate tracker that solved this problem, and as a bonus, produced extremely accurate hand positions.
 This tracker did depend on MSR's (brilliant) algorithm, Exemplar, but I wrote all of the tracking code aside from that.

 Over the next six months, I worked closely with the Production team to integrate this new tracker into the shipping codebase, and to further improve the accuracy to extremely high levels.
 This tracker ended up shipping with Kinect, but only powering the Dash - games had not yet had time to take advantage of it.
 (But, hopefully, we will see games powered by this tracker very soon!)